 Dissolve sugar and yeast in warm water.
 Allow yeast to become bubbly.

-Put dough in a bowl with a tight fitting lid.
+Put the dough in a bowl with a tight-fitting lid.
 It will seem too moist to be done, but don’t add any additional flour.
-Allow to rise, covered, for 2 hours.
+Allow it to rise, covered, for 2 hours.
 Be sure the bowl is big enough to allow the dough to double in bulk.
 The flour will absorb more of the liquid as it rises.
-This is the secret to light whole, grain loaves – don’t add in too much flour at the beginning.
+This is the secret to light whole-grain loaves – don’t add in too much flour at the beginning.

-Note: For this recipe I milled whole wheat berries (hard winter wheat), whole rye berries,and stone ground oat groats.
+Note: For this recipe, I milled whole wheat berries (hard winter wheat), whole rye berries, and stone-ground oat groats.
 The flours were still warm when I mixed the dough.
-You can use already milled flours, but they ideally they should be very fresh, even kept in the refrigerator of your health food store.
+You can use already milled flours, but ideally, they should be very fresh, even kept in the refrigerator of your health food store.
 If you need to purchase whole wheat flour, get bread flour if you have an option, rather than pastry flour.

-Once the dough is risen, punch it down.
-At this point your loaf should be moist and sticky.
+Once the dough has risen, punch it down.
+At this point, your loaf should be moist and sticky.
 You can take a few tablespoons of wheat flour and knead it in to make a smooth, pliable dough.
 Knead it for about 3 to 5 minutes and let it rest again for 20 minutes.